 This specifies the maximum unbalance for processors in parallel meshing process.
 A value of 0 forces to balance always.

-The figure below shows the difference in volume mesh round the object with a Buffer Cell Count between Refinement Levels (nCellsBetweenLevels) value of 1 and 3.
+The figure below shows the difference in volume mesh around the object with a Buffer Cell Count between Refinement Levels (nCellsBetweenLevels) values of 1 and 3.

 For intermediate size of mesh a value of 3 is recommended.

 This specifies the feature angle value for refinement up to the maximum level.
 This is used if minimum and maximum refinement level of a surface differ.
 The meshing algorithm applies maximum refinement to cells whose intersections exceed resolveMax Face Angle For Layer Generation (featureAngle) value.
 All features below this angle are applied with the minimum refinement level.

 This option selects whether any faceZones (as specified in the refinementSurfaces) are only on the boundary of corresponding cellZones or also allow free-standing zone faces.
 Not used if there are no faceZones.